 Jingle rails, jingle rails, jingle all the way…

 That’s right, Jingle Rails: The Great Western Adventure at the Eiteljorg Museum is in town!
 Chugging down the tracks through Indianapolis and the sights of the American West, Jingle Rails at the Eiteljorg Museum is a delightful model train holiday exhibit that passes through replicas of famous landscapes.

-Also check out my post on the Carmel Christkindlemarkt, another Indianapolis family-fun holiday attraction!
+Also, check out my post on the Carmel Christkindlemarkt, another Indianapolis family-fun holiday attraction!

-Designed and created by Paul Busse and Applied Imagination, Jingle Rails has been in operation for nine seasons.
+Jingle Rails has been operating for ten seasons, designed and created by Paul Busse and Applied Imagination.
 My favorite feature of this exhibit is that it is built from all-natural products.
 While walking through, around, and under, you will notice that tracks are built from wood materials.
-The exhibit hosts were super informative and eager to share with us integrate details, such as the grape leaves that were used to build the roof on the model for the Grand Canyon Lodge.
+The exhibit hosts were super informative and eager to share integrated details, such as the grape leaves used to build the roof on the model for the Grand Canyon Lodge.

 With kids in tow, we covered Jingle Rails in about an hour.
-The exhibit has a lot to see but you’ll have plenty of time to check out the rest of the museum too!
+The exhibit has a lot to see, but you’ll have plenty of time to check out the rest of the museum too!
 Our 9-year-old would tell you that his favorite part was the FIND ME! scavenger hunt booklets they had available for the kids (I’m pretty sure he did ALL of the booklets).